ZuhirL/SpringBoot/README.md

 This project is hosted on GitHub.
 You can find the repository at [https://github.com/ZuhirL/SpringBoot](https://github.com/ZuhirL/SpringBoot).

+### GitHub Workflow

+It's established a GitHub Actions workflow to automate various tasks, such as building, testing, and deploying the project.
+You can view the workflow configuration and status by navigating to the "Actions" tab on the GitHub repository.

 ### Live Deployment

 The project is also hosted on Render at [https://spring-boot-xwj7.onrender.com/swagger-ui.html](https://spring-boot-xwj7.onrender.com/swagger-ui.html).